We visit the region of Laconia: Sparta, Mani unique villages & caves, Monemvasia as travelers, not as tourists.

 1st Day: Departure time at 08:00 am.
 Pick up from your location (see additional pick up details)

 The marvelous man-made Corinth canal connecting the Aegean and Ionian seas, as well as the Peloponnese peninsula with the central part of Greece.
-More than 2500 workers digging 6.400m for twelve years (from 1881 to 1893) Stop for photography, walk across on a pedestrian bridge and admire the canal from 80 m high

 2nd Day.
 Depart after breakfast.